Testing Membership for Timed Automata: Analysis of the Tester

-Consider the following decomposition for $\bar{\Pi}=\bar{C_1}, \bar{C_2}$, as in Figure \ref{decomposition}, which we can generalize to an arbitrary $\bar{\Pi}$ for a word which is $\eps$-far: \begin{itemize} \item Start in the initial state of $\bar{C_1}$ and take the longest compatible prefix $w_1$.
-It determines a cut of weight $c$ which we correct with the previous corrector for $\bar{C_1}$.
-We continue in a similar way and accumulate the costs of the correction, until we reach a total weight $V_c$ at least $\eps.T/4$ and at most $3\eps.T/4$ in $\bar{C_1}$.
-If there are no cuts in the interval $[\eps.T/4, 3\eps.T/4]$, we read a large letter $(a_i,\tau_i)$ of weight larger than $\eps.T/2$.
-This letter is incompatible for $\bar{C_1}$ and for $\bar{C_2}$, otherwise the word would not be $\eps$-far.
+\begin{itemize} \item Start in any state of $C_1$ and take the longest compatible prefix $w_1$.
+It determines a cut of cost $c$ with the corrector for $C_1$.
+We continue in a similar way and accumulate the costs of the corrections.
+If we reach a cut whose total weight $V_c$ is at least $\eps.T/2$ the {\em border } is the position of this cut and $I_1$ is the prefix and $I_2$ is the suffix.

-\item We then switch to cuts for $C_2$.
-The position of the last cut for $\bar{C_1}$ with or without the transition letter determines {\em a border } between $\bar{C_1}$ and $\bar{C_2}$, and set the intervals $I_1$ and $I_2$.
-If the transition letter is $\bar{C_1}$ compatible, the border is after the transition letter, otherwise the border is before.\\ \end{itemize}
+\item After we reach the border, we correct the word for $C_2$.
+If the total cost of the corrections reaches $\eps.T$, we say that {\em the decomposition saturates $w$} for $\bar{\Pi}=\bar{C_1}, \bar{C_2}$ . \end{itemize}